 Make Letters

 Create letters using pretzel sticks, carrot sticks, or celery sticks.
+You can also encourage kids to make shapes.

 Other Letter Activities

-ABC crackers, cookies or pretzels obviously lend themselves to working on early literacy concepts.
+ABC crackers, cookies, or pretzels obviously lend themselves to working on early literacy concepts.

 - Work on letter recognition by identifying the letters.